Geological Technicians (Except Hydrologic Technicians)

 More information on what this score is, and how it is calculated is available here.

 Our visitors have voted they are unsure if this occupation will be automated.
-However, the automation risk level we have generated suggests a much higher chance of automation: 69% chance of automation.
+However, employees may be able to find reassurance in the automated risk level we have generated, which shows 38% chance of automation.

 What do you think the risk of automation is?